 Russel Park Playscape and pavilions are normal gathering places in the city.
-Across from the park are the city basketball courts, A-Pool (diving pool and larger swimming pool) and the soccer/softball fields.
+Across from the park are the city basketball courts, and the soccer/softball fields.
 Seasonal sports such as soccer, softball, little league baseball, and football are some activities youth may be involved in.

 As of the census of 2000, there were 2,044 people, 734 households, and 518 families residing in the city.
 The population density was 1,535.6 per square mile (593.4/km²).
 There were 783 housing units at an average density of 588.3/sq mi (227.3/km²).
 The racial makeup of the city was 96.04% White, 0.39% African American, 0.29% Native American, 0.68% Asian, 0.05% Pacific Islander, 0.98% from other races, and 1.57% from two or more races.
 Hispanic or Latino of any race were 3.38% of the population.